 View Ideas at Work: Research Brief

 Daniel, Kent, and Tobias Moskowitz.
 "Momentum Crashes."
-Working Paper, Columbia Business School, August 8, 2014.
+Journal of Financial Economics (forthcoming).

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.